MDRs and MSSPs vs Prophet Security

 Works in your stack

 Integration quality matters more than quantity.
-Prophet AI fits your workflow and pushes outcomes back into SIEM, case manage
+Prophet AI fits into your workflows and pushes outcomes back into SIEM, case management, and collaboration tools.
+No rip and replace.

 Request a demo of Prophet AI to see it in action.